 Pankaj Mishra was born in North India in 1969.
 He graduated with a Bachelor of Commerce from the Allahabad University before completing his MA in English Literature at the Jawaharlal Nehru University in New Delhi.

 In 1992, he moved to Mashobra, a Himalayan village, where he began to contribute literary essays and reviews to The Indian Review of Books, The India Magazine, and the newspaper The Pioneer.
 His first book was Butter Chicken in Ludhiana: Travels in Small Town India (1995), a travelogue which described the social and cultural changes in India in the new context of globalization.
 His novel The Romantics (2000) an ironic tale of people longing for fulfillment in cultures other than their own, won the Los Angles Times’ Art Seidenbaum award for first fiction.
 His book An End to Suffering: The Buddha in the World (2004), mixes memoir, history, and philosophy while attempting to explore the Buddha’s relevance to contemporary times.
 Temptations of the West: How to be Modern in India, Pakistan and Beyond, describes Mishra’s travels through Kashmir, Bollywood, Afghanistan, Tibet, Nepal, and other parts of South and Central Asia.
 Like his previous books, it was featured in the New York Times‘ 100 Best Books of the Year.
 Published in 2012 From the Ruins of Empire: The Revolt Against the West and the Remaking of Asia was shortlisted for the Lionel Gelber prize in Canada, the Orwell Prize in the U.K, and the Asia Society Bernard Schwartz Book Award in the United States.
 It won the Crossword Award for Best Nonfiction in 2013.
 In 2014, it became the first book by a non-Western writer to win Germany’s prestigious Leipzig Book Award for European Understanding.
-His new book is A Great Clamour: Encounters with China and its Neighbours.
+In 2013, he published A Great Clamour: Encounters with China and its Neighbours.
 In 2017, he will publish Age of Anger: A History of the Present.